ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/README.md

 <br><br>

-**Most of the labs are included in these cheat sheets, some "Expert Level" labs are currently missing.**
+**Most of the labs are included in these cheat sheets, some "Expert Level" labs related payloads are currently missing.**